 For rooms with lower ceilings (8 feet, for example), it's important to get a fixture that isn't too large.
 One that's too big for the space will actually make it look smaller, like it's caving in!
 High ceilings, though, can handle large chandeliers with multiple tiers.

-In terms of design, modern, simple chandeliers are in style, especially for less-formal rooms toward the back of the house.
+In terms of design, simpler transitional chandeliers are in style, especially for less-formal rooms toward the back of the house.
 People tend to dress up the front rooms with fancier light fixtures, but still need to illuminate those rooms in the back too, since that's where most living is usually done!
 However, the elegant and classic crystal chandeliers will endure--and never go out of style, either.

 Emma Harger-Young - Lights Online